 There is plenty of architecture and museums to explore, while entry to the football museum at the stadium which hosted two world cup finals is around the equivalent of $3.

-  Hostel dorm beds usually start from around $12.
+Hostel dorm beds usually start at around $12.
 Food varies but the chivito is an inexpensive sandwich that is tasty and loved by the locals.

 10 of 10

 Home to some of the best hotels in the country, the economic powerhouse of Brazil is one of the most expensive places to visit.
 Yet there are plenty of things to do in Sao Paulo and many free activities that can keep the leanest backpacker on a strict budget.